Far-infrared absorption of undoped and Br-doped carbon nanofiber powder in stacked-cup cone configuration: DISCUSSION AND CONCLUSIONS

-A reduction in the semiconducting gap and the optical conductivity after bromination suggests that undoped CMF powder has n-type carriers, which partially get neutralized after bromination.
-We expect that bromine will remove electrons from the CMF.
-Assuming that $m^{*} \approx m_{e} $, the Drude plasma frequency $\omega _{p0}$ for the undoped sample implies a free charge carrier density $n$ $\approx $$6\times10^{16}$~cm${}^{-3}$ in the powder sample.
-We can allow for the low density of the CMF powder sample.
-The density of the powder is about 0.3~g/cm$^{3}$, compared to the ideal SWNT density of 2~g/cm$^{3}$.
-If further we assume about 50\% metallic phase CMF bundles in the sample\cite{Cowley,Hilt,Petit}, the adjusted free carrier density of metallic component of the sample is around $n$ $\approx$ $1\times10^{18}$~cm${}^{-3}$, an order of magnitude smaller than in pyrolytic graphite at room temperature.\cite{Klein} Moreover it is reported in previous studies that only a fraction of the charge carriers contribute in the delocalized charge transport in CNT mat structure while the remaining localized fraction of charge carriers make smaller contribution to the Drude conductivity leading to a reduced carrier density estimation.\cite{Hilt,Bezryadin} The mean-free time of the charge carriers in the undoped sample is just the inverse of the scattering rate, leading to $\tau$~$\approx$ $1.6\times10^{-13}$~s${}^{-1}$, comparable to the result found in previous study for CNT in mat structure.\cite{Hilt} Using the Fermi velocity of graphite, $\upsilon_{F}$~$\approx$ $8\times10^{5}$~m/s we estimate the mean free path to be about $\Lambda \approx 120$~nm.
+Heavy doping has also resulted into a decrease in the Drude plasma frequency and slight red-shift of the semiconducting gap.
+A reduction in the semiconducting gap and the optical conductivity after bromination suggests that undoped CNF powder has an excess of n-type carriers, which partially get neutralized after bromination.
+Assuming that $m^{*} \approx m_{e} $, the Drude plasma frequency $\omega _{p0}$ for the undoped sample implies a charge carrier density $n \approx 6\times10^{16}$~cm$^{-3}$.
+The density of the undoped powder is about $\rho \approx 0.3$~g/cm$^{3}$, compared to the ideal SWNT density of $\rho \approx 2$~g/cm$^{3}$.
+Adjusting for the low density of the CNF powder sample and further assuming that about half of the sample stays in metallic CNF bundle phase\cite{Cowley,Hilt,Petit}, the adjusted free carrier density of metallic component of the sample is around $n \approx 1\times10^{18}$~cm$^{-3}$, an order of magnitude smaller than in pyrolytic graphite at room temperature.\cite{Klein} Moreover, it is reported in previous studies that only a fraction of the charge carriers contribute in the delocalized charge transport in CNT mat structure while the remaining localized fraction of charge carriers make smaller contribution to the Drude conductivity leading to a reduced carrier density estimation.\cite{Hilt,Bezryadin} The drude scattering rate of the charge carriers in the undoped sample leads to the mean-free time $\tau \approx 1.6\times10^{-13}$~s, comparable to the result found in previous study for CNT in mat structure.\cite{Hilt} Using the Fermi velocity of graphite, $\upsilon_{F} \approx 8\times10^{5}$~m/s, we estimate the mean free path to be about $\Lambda \approx 120$~nm.
 The mean free path after 100~minutes of bromination is about twice this value.
 Some of the higher energy electronic excitations show very large linewidths.
-This behavior is expected; the linewidth of these interband transitions is due to the details of the electronic structure and not to lifetime effects.\cite{Borondics} These parameters show very weak dependence on the extent of doping.
+This behavior is expected; the linewidth of these interband transitions is due to the details of the electronic structure in possibly an inhomogeneous system and not to lifetime effects.
+These parameters show very weak dependence on doping.